We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 - 1x point for all remaining purchases

-If you don’t fly Delta regularly, but still want the ability to transfer your points on a 1:1 basis, the Amex PRG provides a happy medium when you can’t justify owning the Amex Platinum.
+If you don’t fly Delta regularly, but still want the ability to transfer your points on a 1:1 basis, the Premier Rewards Gold Card from American Express provides a happy medium when you can’t justify owning the Amex Platinum.

 Starwood Preferred Guest from American Express (Expired)